indigo-dc/oidc-agent/gitbook/api.md

 ## API
 ### C-API
-The C-API provides functions for getting a list of currently loaded account configurations and an access token for a specific configuration as well as the associated issuer.
+The C-API provides functions for getting an access token for a specific configuration as well as the associated issuer.
 These functions are designed for easy usage.
 The C-API is available as a static library at [GitHub](https://github.com/indigo-dc/oidc-agent/releases).

 ### IPC-API